cdfxscrq/goindex-drive-1/README.md

 - [ ] Multi-language support.
 - [ ] Sort function via three-dot (or hamburger) menu.
 - [ ] URL encode the download link
+- [ ] Folderslash issues.
+- [ ] Replace Video Flash player with HTML5 one.
 - [ ] [JDownloader support](https://board.jdownloader.org/showthread.php?t=83613) including [logins](https://board.jdownloader.org/showthread.php?t=84669)
 - [ ] Remove ads from the [theme](https://github.com/Aicirou/goindex-theme-acrou), in the meantime you better use an ad-blocker (_I know you already use one_).
 - [x] Add Final / Beta branch